-For companies opting for the domestic tax consolidation regime (see below), interest expenses not deducted within a year may be deducted for tax purposes by other consolidated group companies whose interest expenses do not exceed 30% of EBITDA.
+For companies opting for the domestic tax consolidation regime (see below), interest expenses, generated after such option and not deductible by a group company, may be deducted for tax purposes by other consolidated group companies whose interest expenses do not exceed 30% of EBITDA.
 Accordingly, interest expenses are subject to a tax treatment similar to that applicable to tax losses.

 This new regime also applies to holding companies which invest in entities other than those carrying on credit, financial or insurance activities.
-It does not, however, apply to credit, financial and insurance companies, which are subject to special rules which limit the deduction of interest expenses.
+It does not, however, apply to credit, financial and insurance companies, which are subject to dedicated rules.